 GLAZING

-The technical characteristics of the windows and doors as well as the choice of glass are very important elements for improving the quality of life in the different rooms of the house.
+The technical characteristics of windows, as well as the choice of glazing, are key elements in improving the quality of life in different areas of the home.

-The choice of glass has a central role in achieving high performance of the frame, on which thermal insulation for all seasons depends, generating significant energy savings.
+The selection of double or triple glazing plays a central role in achieving high performance from the window, directly affecting thermal insulation throughout the seasons and generating significant energy savings.

-The glass is made up of two or three sheets of glass, an aluminum channel or warm edge and one or more air chambers filled with gas
+The insulated glazing unit consists of two or three glass panes, an aluminium spacer or warm edge, and one or more air chambers filled with gas.

 .